carpentries-lab/metagenomics-analysis/_episodes/09-hands_on-R-phyloseq.md

 > ## `.discussion`
 >
-> How much did the α diversity can changed by elimination singletons
+> How much did the α diversity can be changed by elimination of singletons
 > and doubletons?
 {: .discussion}